 5) It makes you keep an eye on your competitors

 Track what your competitors are doing – after all, if you’re going to differentiate from them, you need to know what content they are creating.
-Effective content marketing is build on research and data, so going through this process can bring up some fascinating insights.
+Effective content marketing is built on research and data, so going through this process can bring up some fascinating insights.

 Monitor their social media, blog pages and content and you’ll not only see what they’re up to but also get an idea of what’s working, which you can then feed into your own content marketing strategy.